-Census Sheets: Census sheets are distributed at the beginning of each year to provide the school with information should an emergency occur during school hours.
+Census Sheets: Census sheets are now to be completed via the parent portal.
 Census sheets also provide the school with information about any significant health concerns you have about your child (allergies, routine medications, and chronic conditions-such as, asthma, diabetes, attention deficit disorder, etc.).
-Please review the census sheet to include or update the information, and return it immediately.
-To keep this information current, please inform the school of any changes in phone numbers or medical status as soon as they occur.
+Please review the census sheet to include or update the information on line by September 16, 2016.